VanishingVitamin/tdc_shiny_app/README.md

 ## I'm a developer (making changes)

 Awesome, we appreciate your help!
-Before we dive into the app structure, complete steps 1. through 4. in the "I can use R" section above to ensure you can run the app locally.
+Before we dive into the app structure, complete the steps in the "I can use R" section above to ensure you can run the app locally.

 ### I want to make changes to the app